davidrhoden/davidrhoden-basic-netlify/timeline/burned-altima-on-alhambra-jan-10-2021.md

 ---
-title: Burned Altima on Alhambra Street
+title: Burned Altima on Alhambra Street.
 date: 2021-01-10T20:00:00.000Z
 summary: Being at the end of the parish, our street is often used as a garbage dump.
 excerpt: Being at the end of the parish, our street is often used as a garbage dump.